codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-2-components-utilities.md

 Since Bootstrap's components are responsive ready, it's important to know about Bootstrap's default breakpoints.
-A breakpoint is the point that a component may change its look to well adapt user's screen.
+A breakpoint is the point that a component may change its look to well adapted to user's screen.
 And the following are the default breakpoints of Bootstrap:

 `CSS code:`